Stablecoins: Survivorship, Transactions Costs and Exchange Microstructure: Off-Chain Fees: Centralized Exchanges

 \subsection{Bid-ask spreads}

+The second component of off-chain exchange costs is the bid-ask spread.\footnote{I abstract from the execution quality which could potentially be worse off-chain.} Those costs are generally neglible compared to the exchange fees.

+I study a variety of pairs for each of the three major stablecoins for the last year April 1, 2021 to March 31, 2022.
 The four pairs I study for Tether are BUSD/USDT on Binance, USDT/USD on Bitfinex, USDT/HUSD on Huobi, and USDT/USD on Kraken.
 For USD Coin, I analyze three pairs: USDC/USDT on Binance, BTC/USDC on Coinbase, and USDC/HUSD on Huobi.
 I analyze four pairs of Dai, DAI/USD on Bitfinex, Coinbase, and Kraken and DAI/USDT on Huobi.
-Finally, for PAX, I study PAX/USDT on Binance and PAX/USD on Bitfinex.

 I next report the median bid-ask spreads for the four currencies by exchange-pair in \autoref{fig:stablecoin_bid_ask_spreads}.

 All of the exchanges maintain generally stable bid-ask spreads of 0.01\% or lower in Tether.
 Bitfinex is most often the tightest.
 With Tether trading near \$1.00, this is a cost of 0.0001\$ for most transactions.